nbicocchi/ooprogramming/README.md

 > The first thing to do is copy and paste the error string on Google and check for eventual answers on StackOverflow.
 The vast majority of common errors has a dedicated page.

 If I need help, should I write an email to book an appointment?
-> No!
-You can directly come to my office during receiving hours.
-Wednesday 10 - 13, building 27, I floor.
+> Yes, I will be available every Wednesday morning for chatting.

 How does the exam is evaluated?
-> The final grade is the arithmetic average between the home project and the oral examination.
-For avoiding delusions, please study the theoretical part as well as having fun with the project!
+> The final grade is a subjectively-weighted (Prof. Bicocchi is the subject) average between the home project and the oral examination.
+> The oral examination is composed of theoretical questions about Java and Python and simple quizzes and exercises that anyone that developed a 2000 lines software project is quickly able to solve.